Four things to watch for at the upcoming Jan. 6 hearing - NewsBreak

 That mirrors the panel’s opening prime time hearing , when committee members laid out an overview of what they would present over the coming weeks.

 The post Four things to watch for at the upcoming Jan.
-6 hearing appeared first on Michigan Advance .
+6 hearing appeared first on Colorado Newsline .